wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 The vehicle group simulate the vehicles in the traffic system.

 The congestion information is shared across all vehicles.

+Maximize the number of vehicles completing the route per unit time.

+## Constraints

+Each road segment is divided into 30 slots.

+Each vehicle can move one slot at a time.

+At any time instant, the same slot should have one vehicle.
+Otherwise, a collision happens.

+Vehicles stop at a red signal and cannot make right turn.

+Between two consecutive time steps, one vehicle can cross the road intersection.

+At any time step, at the same intersection, only one signal can be green.

+Vehicles at the intersection can see others at the intersection as well.

+Vehicles have limited visibility along the same direction.

+Vehicles can only move in the correct direction of the lane.

+No U-turn.

+Vehicles cannot move if another vehicle were immediately ahead of it.

 ## Structure